Roshen: History

-In June 2014 Bershadmoloko milk factory was transferred from Bershad to a newly-built facility in Vinnytsia, getting renamed to Roshen Vinnytsia Milk Factory.
+In June 2014 the Bershadmoloko milk factory was transferred from Bershad to a newly built facility in Vinnytsia, and was renamed the Roshen Vinnytsia Milk Factory.

 Roshen closed down its confectionery factory in Mariupol (Ukraine) in 2015 due to the proximity of the Donbas war and an export ban imposed by Russia, which made production there unviable.

-In 2017 Roshen quit Russia shutting down their factory in Lipetsk which has been a center of controversy for working for Russian market despite the Russo-Ukrainian war.
+In 2017 Roshen quit Russia, shutting down their factory in Lipetsk which has been a center of controversy for working for Russian market despite the Russo-Ukrainian war.

-In 2018–2019 Roshen has built a biscuit-producing complex in Boryspil, Kyiv Oblast.
+In 2018–2019 Roshen built a biscuit-producing complex in Boryspil, Kyiv Oblast.

+In March 2022, the corporation reported the suspension of operations at two factories, located in Kyiv and Boryspil, as well as a reduction in production capacity at its facilities in Vinnytsia and Kremenchuk.
+Sales in the first months of the invasion declined fivefold, to approximately 3,000 tonnes.
+As of 2023, Roshen ranked 23rd in Candy Industry's Top 100 confectionery companies, with reported sales of US$800 million.

+In 2024, Russia nationalized the former Lipetsk confectionery factory previously owned by Petro Poroshenko.

+On February 7, 2026, Russia launched a large-scale attack on Ukraine.
+A nighttime attack by Russian drones set fire to warehouses owned by Roshen in the town of Yagotyn, Kyiv region.
+Later reports indicated that Roshen's logistics center in Yagotyn, the company's largest warehouse for finished products, was almost completely destroyed.
+While eliminating the consequences of the enemy attack and extinguishing a large fire in warehouses in Yagotyn, a sudden collapse of the structure killed 30-year-old firefighter Mykhailo Protsenko.
+Senior Sergeant Serhiy Khobotnya, 49-year-old commander of the 22nd Fire and Rescue Unit, was also injured.

 Products and brands

 "ROSHEN" serves as the overarching brand encompassing all products within the corporation.
-The name is derived from Poroshenko, the surname of its owner.
+The name is derived from Poroshenko, the surname of its former owner.
 ROSHEN makes over 350 confectionery items, including chocolate and jelly sweets, caramel, toffee, chocolate bars, biscuits, wafers, sponge rolls, pastries, and cakes.
 Annually, the corporation produces approximately 300,000 tonnes of confectionery.
 In 2013, the company had a product range of approximately 200 confectionery items and achieved a total output of 410,000 tonnes.